 Does your course require students to do research?
 Remind your students that SU Libraries staff are here to help!
 Please consider adding the following syllabus statement, in full or in part, to your syllabus, assignments, or online learning platform.
 Please contact your subject librarian with any questions.

 Need sources for your research projects but don't know where to start?
 Searching for a book, article, or data to support your argument?
 Not sure how to cite a source in your bibliography?
 Ask SU Libraries!
 Research help is available in person, by phone, text, email, and online chat.
 Librarians can meet virtually with students one-on-one or in small groups to discuss focusing on a research topic, identifying and evaluating sources, and searching library resources effectively.
 For research assistance, please visit the SU Libraries Ask Us page: https://library.syr.edu/help/askus.php

 In addition, each department has a designated subject librarian to support your in-depth research needs.
 You can contact the subject librarian for this course, [insert librarian's name], by email at [insert email address].

 Syracuse University librarians have created a wide variety of online research guides to help you and your students discover research tools, explore the research process, and locate helpful resources for a wide variety of academic topics and specific courses.
 Please contact your subject librarian to discuss whether your students might benefit from a course-specific research guide.

-Syracuse University Libraries provide a wide variety of video, film, and music resources that can be used to support instruction.
-This year, the Libraries is focusing on the acquisition of streaming and online resources to support online and hybrid instruction.
+Syracuse University Libraries provide a wide variety of documentaries, films, sound recordings, and video resources that can be used to support instruction.
+We focus on acquiring streaming and online resources to support online and hybrid instruction.
 For more information on locating, reserving, and using multimedia to increase student learning within your courses, please visit our Video Collections guide .